 - TMC innovation has also taken a new turn during the pandemic.
-COVID-19 has placed more emphasis on omnichannel technology to facilitate more efficient processes for trip approvals, push alerts and communication to better support travellers throughout their journeys.
+COVID-19 has placed more emphasis on omnichannel technology to facilitate more efficient processes for trip approvals, push alerts and communication to better support travelers throughout their journeys.

 Innovation is starting to play out in a different way,” FCM Consulting General Manager, Felicity Burke said.
-“TMCs are bringing greater efficiencies to the travel experience, so we’re seeing that once employees resume travelling again, they need to have mobile phone global roaming on, they need to have push alerts enabled and travel communication for country border and health alerts easily accessible.
+“TMCs are bringing greater efficiencies to the travel experience, so we’re seeing that once employees resume traveling again, they need to have mobile phone global roaming on, they need to have push alerts enabled and travel communication for country border and health alerts easily accessible.
 These are all additional aspects to the travel experience that weren’t necessarily a hot focus for all companies pre-COVID.

 FCM Consulting Global Snapshot

 Americas is at the forefront of the travel industry’s recovery.
 The region’s approach to COVID-19 rules, regulations and cross border travel has opened up the region quickly.
 This means the Americas will be one of the first regions to return to pre-COVID and (beyond 2019 levels) before other regions.
 The region’s three major carriers including Delta, United Airlines and American Airlines are well and truly back on track for seat recovery.
 Accommodation is also taking off with average room rates rising in numerous locations.

 Stabilization in Latin America’s accommodation sector is evident as hotel occupancy nears pre-COVID levels.